Financial Aid Verification

-- All students selected for verification must submit all documents which are being requested.
+- Students selected for verification must submit all documents which are being requested.
 This is typically a Verification Worksheet.
 When filling out any of the required forms, be sure to fill out all sections completely and sign the form.
 Parents must also sign the form if the student is dependent.

 Obtaining an IRS Tax Transcript